 EXTENDED SCHOOL YEAR SERVICES CHECKLIST The child has been considered for ESY at least annually by the IEP team.
 The current IEP is the basis for ESY services.
 ESY is considered for all the goals/objectives listed in the IEP.
 There is a likelihood of significant regression during long interruptions of instruction and/or therapy without ESY, and the rate of probable recoupment of skills will be excessive.
-Other factors considered by the team: Degree of impairment Opportunities at home Program interruption Critical life skills Interfering behaviors Other factors identified by the team: Category of disability The team documented the need for ESY retroactively through: Historical data Observations / charting Pre/Post testing Other: The team identified the need for ESY prospectively by: Documented opinions of team members Other: No other services are available during the summer to prevent regression.
-Parental permission obtained Placement and service delivery will be determined upon parent consent.
-The child does not qualify for ESY services.
-The receiving teacher should observe for regression and recoupment during the first quarter of the next school year.
+Other factors considered by the team:Degree of impairmentProgram interruptionOpportunities at homeCritical life skillsPhysical issuesInterfering behaviorsOther factors identified by the team:Category of disability The team documented the need for ESY retroactively through: Historical data Observations / charting Pre/Post testing Other: The team identified the need for ESY prospectively by: Documented opinions of team members Other: No other services are available during the summer to prevent regression.